ARCH Patient Outcomes Evaluation

 iii) active substance use.

 Patients were recruited by the ARCH team at the RAH site, and a comparison group was recruited from two clinical sites in Calgary (the Peter Lougheed Centre and the Sheldon Chumir Centre).
-Study participants agreed to provide baseline and follow-up survey data, as well as consenting to allow access to their health and social service records.
+Study participants provided baseline and follow-up survey data, and allowed access to their health and social service records.
 Altogether, participant data has been collected for an 18 month study period, including 6 months prior to and 12 months following baseline.

 Study Lead: Ginetta Salvalaggio

-Funding Support: Alberta Innovates, Royal Alexandra Hospital Foundation
+Funding Support: Alberta Innovates Health Solutions (AIHS) and the Royal Alexandra Hospital Foundation (RAHF)